awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/product-support-connection.md

         --sns-topic-arn “{YOUR-SNS-TOPIC-ARN}”
 ```

- A successful response from the service will return the *dataSetRequestId* of the request\.
+ A successful response from the service returns the `dataSetRequestId`*dataSetRequestId* of the request\.

 **Example**